For Therapists: Shine Bright

 for therapists services a dime of ot occupational

 For therapists: I won’t tell you that working in healthcare & pediatrics is all sunshine & rainbows.
-I can’t tell you I haven’t had challenging cases, experienced microaggressions, or times where I struggled to connect with families the way that they needed.
+There have been challenging cases, moments shaped by microaggressions, and times when connecting with families didn’t come as easily as I hoped.

 Repeat after me.
 I am a much better therapist when I take time for myself.